davidkneely/mathogen001/README.md

 ## Credits

-Created as a learning project using Box2DWeb, a JavaScript port of the Box2D physics engine. # mathogen001
+Created Box2DWeb, a JavaScript port of the Box2D physics engine. # mathogen001